 First thing’s first, let’s examine what does “fixed term” mean?
 The term “fixed-term contract” means a short term contract for a specific period of time.
 This type of fixed contract can be used for temporary or seasonal workers, usually due to decreased demand during other parts of the year.
 Unless renewed, a fixed-term contract will expire by a predetermined end date.

 While other countries may have more restrictions, labour laws do not limit the duration of a fixed-term employment contract or the circumstances under which it can be offered.
 Though is not regulated, these contracts typically last between one and three years.

 What are some positions which require a fixed-term contract?

 Fixed-term employment is ideal for temporary positions such as:

-Project work – If a business is in need of a specific skill to complete a project but will no longer require a specialist when the project is complete.
+Project work – If a business is in need of specific skills to complete a project but will no longer require a specialist when the project is complete.

 Seasonal work – When a business requires more employees during a high season.
 This may be around the winter holidays for retail stores or summer holidays for hotels.